 Agent tokens

-The default token
+The initial agent token

 Using and storing tokens

-The token is used by the Buildkite Agent's start command, and can be provided on the command line, set in the configuration file, or provided using the environment variable BUILDKITE_AGENT_TOKEN.
+An agent token is used by the Buildkite Agent's start command, and can be provided on the command line, set in the configuration file, or provided using the environment variable BUILDKITE_AGENT_TOKEN.

 It's recommended you use your platform's secret storage (such as the AWS Systems Manager Parameter Store) to allow for easier rollover and management of your agent tokens.